-- To identify how global managers create frameworks that are clear enough to be understood, flexible enough to deal with diversity, and robust enough to maintain agreed standards while achieving final outcomes.

-- To offer future managers an "resilience toolkit" of best practice when leading, motivating and managing multi-cultural teams.

-- To map the creation of a corporate culture that sets limits on behaviour and practice, without crossing boundaries of law, ethnicity, religion, gender orientation and generation.

-- To discuss mechanisms for speedy and effective dispute resolution.

-- To demonstrate the fact that organisations that adopt such practices will perform better in the 21st Century than those that fail to evolve.

-4.C Convey powerful messages using contemporary presentation techniques

-6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities
+- To identify how global managers create frameworks that are clear enough to be understood, flexible enough to deal with diversity, and robust enough to maintain agreed standards while achieving final outcomes. - To offer future managers an "resilience toolkit" of best practice when leading, motivating and managing multi-cultural teams. - To map the creation of a corporate culture that sets limits on behaviour and practice, without crossing boundaries of law, ethnicity, religion, gender orientation and generation. - To discuss mechanisms for speedy and effective dispute resolution. - To demonstrate the fact that organisations that adopt such practices will perform better in the 21st Century than those that fail to evolve. - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 1.C Communicate effectively in English - 2.B Solve professional dilemmas using concepts of CSR and ethics - 2.C Generate sustainable solutions for organizations - 3.B Propose creative solutions within an organization - 4.C Convey powerful messages using contemporary presentation techniques - 5.D Make effectual organizational decisions - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities